 Unlike massive religious or cultural festivals, Labour Day bridges workers across both Singapore and Malaysia.
-This means Malaysian professionals heading home for the weekend will overlap heavily with Singaporeans heading up for a holiday jump-start.
+That means Malaysian professionals heading home for the weekend overlap heavily with Singaporeans starting a quick getaway, which makes the window a good template for future Friday public holidays.

 - Thursday Evening Double-Whammy: Expect peak commuter traffic mixed with early holidaymakers combining for a grueling 6 PM - 10 PM lock-up.